-Figure 5 shows results of DTS measurements for the six different land cover types, carried out over the two-year period.
-Diurnal and seasonal variations in surface temperatures indicate the influence of both microclimates and micro-environments.
+Figure 5 shows results of DTS measurements for the six different land cover types, carried out over the 2-year period.
+Diurnal and seasonal variations in surface temperatures indicate the influence of both microclimates and microenvironments.
 Land cover types co-vary with surface conditions, canopy structure, and temporal patterns at each location.
-Figure 5 illustrates DTS data on diurnal and seasonal temperature variations for each land cover type over the two-year period.
-In this figure, the curves in blue color indicate daily maximum and minimum temperatures (both in blue), while the curve in dark blue color indicate and daily average temperatures (dark blue) from the DTS data. are plotted with.
-The curves in orange and red color refer to data for air temperatures acquired at JICS tower (1.5 m high) (orange and red, respectively).
-The daily climatology?? is overlaid in black.
-The blank periods (e.g., days 10-146, 165-191, and 261-295) denote values refer to intervals for which missing from either DTS or tower datasets are missing.
-At the beginning of the 2012-2013 winter, the cable was unexpectedly accidentally severed at a point close to the DTS equipment.
-This event interrupted data collection along most of the cable section until the cable it could be spliced back together, after the snow melt.
-Section 4 discusses difficulties of using DTS equipment in taiga environments.
+In this figure, the curves in blue colour indicate daily maximum and minimum temperatures, while the curve in dark blue colour indicates daily average temperatures.
+The curves in orange and red colours refer to air temperatures acquired at the JICS tower (1.5 m high).
+The climatological daily mean temperature is overlaid in black.
+The blank periods (e.g. days 10-146, 165-191, and 261-295) refer to intervals for which either DTS or tower datasets are missing.
+At the beginning of the 2012-2013 winter, the cable was accidentally severed at a point close to the DTS equipment.
+This event interrupted data collection along most of the cable sec-